 We're currently working industriously on the ultimate answer to all your prayers-- that is, an Android-compatible HTML5 version.
-You can check out the Alpha version here.
+The app is currently in open beta, if you would like to learn how to become a beta tester, please read this post.
 More tech-savvy users are welcome to collaborate with us via GitHub.

 There is also a third-party app for adding words to your Skritter lists on Android.

 We are unlikely to make a Nintendo 3DS version, an offline desktop version, or a version for Windows phones or Blackberries.
 Sorry!

 The iOS version and Android version support offline access for doing reviews.